Here’s how to stop yelling at your kids even when you really want to.

 Think back to when your child was a newborn.
 You counted those tiny little fingers and toes, you kissed those rosy cheeks.
 You stroked her tiny little head that felt like the gentlest velvet beneath your fingertips.
 You held her as she was snoozing on your chest, and breathed in that delicious newborn scent.

 She still depends on you for all that and more.
-Remember how it felt like to hold that little human in your arms and hold her again, even if she’s not that little anymore.
+Remember how it felt like to hold your little baby in your arms.
+And then hold her again, even if she’s not that little anymore.

 Kids go through hard things too, and if those things seem minuscule to us adults, it does not make them any less important or impactful to them.
 Make them feel like you understand, and you both will feel better.

 Build a strong bond with your children.
 Remember, they are not an inconvenience, they are a blessing.
 They’re real people, building real character.
 Be their friend, their guide, and their confidant.

 Spend some intentional one on one time with your kids.
 Start connecting with them and you’ll see that it makes a world of difference.
 Your kids’ misbehavior, outbursts, and even low self-esteem (if it’s an issue) will improve, and they will get better at emotional regulation.

 Make memories with them that they will remember with fondness.
 Capture those memories even if you don’t feel camera-ready.
 What do you want them to remember about their childhood?
 Build those memories together.

 13. Be a good example

 We all know that children do what we do, and not what we say.
 If you want to raise your kids into adults that can channel their frustration in healthy ways, show them how to do it.
 Yelling at them when you’re frustrated or angry will only teach them to do the same.
 Teach them by example.

 14. Share your feelings